For Thanksgiving or anytime when a whole turkey is just a little too much, try this recipe for butter roasted turkey breast!

-There are various reasons you might need to cook a glorious golden buttered turkey breast instead of a whole turkey, especially this year when our gatherings might be a little smaller than we are used to.
+There are various reasons you might need to cook a glorious golden buttered turkey breast instead of a whole turkey.
+Maybe you want some back-up turkey to go with a big bird?
+Maybe you are having a small crowd?

 Whatever your reason, here’s your delicious answer – and it doesn’t even need be Thanksgiving in order to make it.